Script Development / SQL Construction DFF.SQL

 'demo',

-# Corresponds to the second placeholder ?, with array value, automatically expands into multiple values
+# Corresponding to the second placeholder ?, parameter value is an array, automatically expands into multiple values.

 [ 'error', 'warning' ]